codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/spring-boot-2.md

 ### Create a CI pipeline for Spring (multi-stage Docker builds)

 Because in multi-stage builds Docker itself handles most of the build process, moving the project to Codefresh is straightforward.
-We just need [a single step](https://github.com/codefresh-contrib/spring-boot-2-sample-app/blob/multi-stage-docker/codefresh.yml) the creates the Docker image after checking out the code.
+We just need [a single step](https://github.com/codefresh-contrib/spring-boot-2-sample-app/blob/multi-stage-docker/codefresh.yml) that creates the Docker image after checking out the code.

  `codefresh.yml`
 {% highlight yaml %}